 - 11 drops Juniper berry (Juniperus communis) essential oil

 - 7 drops Elemi (Canarium luzonicum) essential oil

 - 2 drops Ravensara (Ravensara aromatica) essential oil

-How to make: Click here to read more about Aromatic Spritzers!
+How to make: Click here for a FREE class on Aromatic Spritzers!
 Combine the oils into a 1 ounce spray bottle (preferably glass).
 Affix the spray top and gently shake the bottle to combine the oils.
 Optionally, allow the oils to sit together for 24 hours.
 Add distilled water to fill the bottle.
 Apply a label (i.e., name, ingredients, date) and remember to shake before using to disperse the essential oils.